 In February 2006, the Santa Clara County Board of Supervisors approved a Green Building Policy for all county-owned or leased buildings.
 The standards were revised again in September 2009.

-New buildings must also use renewable energy systems to the extent practicable, are subject to water demand, plumbing, landscaping, and storm water runoff requirements.
+New buildings must also use renewable energy systems to the extent practicable.

-For leased buildings, administration will strive for LEED Existing Building: Operation and Maintenance (EB:O&M) and/or LEED Commercial Interiors (CI) as appropriate.
+For leased buildings, administration will strive for LEED Existing Building: Operation & Maintenance (EB:O&M) and/or LEED Commercial Interiors (CI) as appropriate.